suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 * Perhaps it was because of the way I calculated admityear, but there was no admission record for 2008 included in the final cohort.
 * It wasn't clear in the orignial study, how each covariate was aggregated, it makes sense for me to average them, so I averaged them for each hour (time-step) of each covariate, for each stay.
 * I am not sure when the conversion of UoM occurred in the original study (which was done by finding the majority UoM), I did it after applying the exclusions, so it is specific to our cohort.
+* Not sure if zero value/amount/valuenums were excluded from inputevents, outputevents and labevents, but I excluded them.

 Specify changes to the data processing and/or methodology which *may* have occurred, but you are unable to confirm due to ambiguity in the original material studied.
 For each difference, describe (1) the most specific reference to the approach in the original study, if possible, and (2) the approach taken in the reproduction.